unpunnyfuns/codemods/src/nb/docs/TOKEN_COMPARISON.md

 **Mapping:**
 - ✅ sm, md, lg → **IDENTICAL VALUES** (no transformation needed)
-- ℹ️ Aurora has additional xl (24) and 2xl (32) that NativeBase doesn't use
+- ℹ️ Nordlys has additional xl (24) and 2xl (32) that NativeBase doesn't use

 ## Colors